oer4sdi/OER-InspireViewAndDownloadServices/README.md

 Alternatively you can use the Document " OER_INSPIRE View And Downloads services.pdf" from the PDF folder which has the same content.

-### Open License
+## Copyright and License Statement

+You are free to use, alter and reproduce the tutorial (H5P content, textual documents, graphics) under the terms of the CC-BY-SA 4.0 license.
+Any code provided with the tutorial can be used under the terms of the MIT license.
+Please see the full license terms:.

+## Authors and Funding

 This Tutorial has been developed in the context of the OER4SDi project at the Institute for Geoinformatics, University of Münster.
 Authors are Hamidreza Behbood and Albert Remke.
 The OER4SDI project has been recommended by the Digital University NRW and is funded by the Ministry of Culture and Science NRW.

-You are free to use, alter and reproduce the tutorial (H5P content, textual documents, graphics) under the terms of the CC-BY-SA 4.0 license.
-Any code provided with the tutorial can be used under the terms of the MIT license.
-Please see the full license terms:.